-See how the learner edited her draft obituary in the example below.

-Charles Mandini

-Charles Mandini was born on 13 July 1932 in Tiervlei, now known as Ravensmead.
+Charles Mandini Charles Mandini was born on 13 July 1932 in Tiervlei, now known as Ravensmead.
 He passed away on 24 November was 2012.
 He is the oldest of nine children.

-He was also one of the oldest residents in Ravensmead and someone who the community always looked up to.
+He was also one of the oldest residents in Ravensmead and Verb tense: was someone who the community always looked up to.
 He was always on top of the list for volunteers.
-He always neighbours educated us on how to reach out to our neihbours because you never know when you might need their help.

-His famous words were: "You can never do enough in your community."
+He always neighbours { { educated us on how to reach out to our neihbours because She corrects spelling: you never know when you might need their help. neighbours His famous words were: "You can never do enough in your λ community."
 He was a menter and pillar of strength in so many of our lives.

-Boeta Charles, no one can or ever will fill the place you left, not only in our community, but also in our hearts.
+She corrects spelling: mentor angle Boeta Charles, no one can or ever will fill the place you left, { onot only in our community, but also in our hearts.
 You will not only be missed by your wife and children, but entire by the entyre community.

-She corrects verb tense: was

-She corrects spelling: neighbours

-She corrects spelling: mentor

-She corrects spelling: entire
+She corrects 2 spelling: entire

+74 LONGER TRA DOWNLOAD MORE RESOURCES LIKE THIS ON ECOLEBOOKS.COM Lage: Paper 3 Writing